wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/overview.md

 - User and admin activity in Exchange Online
 - Admin activity in Azure Active Directory
 - User and admin activity in SharePoint Online
-- eDiscovery activity in the Microsoft 365 compliance center
+- eDiscovery activity in the Microsoft Purview compliance portal
 - User and admin activity for sensitivity labels

 ## Enterprise-scale audit is essential